Last Updated on August 4, 2023 by Labib Ahmad

 We live in a globalized world.
 Odds are that wherever you're reading this article from, there's an airport not too far away offering flights to places like London and Shanghai.
 You can probably name a few friends who've spent a year or two abroad, and online commerce has brought the world to everyone's doorstep, with freight making the trip from Bangalore to Baltimore in just a matter of days.
 In the 21st century, the internet offers us a way to explore the entire world from the comfort of our very own home.

-International credit cards work like any other credit card for the most part.
-Because the major card brands, like Visa and Mastercard, offer their services globally, most international customers you’ll run into either in-person or online will carry a card that operates on one of these networks.
-As long as your card reader is set up to accept Visa and Mastercard, it doesn’t matter where the customer is coming from or what issuing bank the card is attached to: they can pay like anyone else!
+International credit cards work like any other credit card when it comes to credit card processing.
+Because the major card brands, like Visa and Mastercard, offer their services globally, most international customers you'll run into either in-person or online will carry a card that operates on one of these networks.
+As long as your card reader is set up to accept Visa and Mastercard, it doesn't matter where the customer is coming from or what issuing bank the card is attached to: they can pay like anyone else!

 When cards are used across borders, currency exchanges are automatically calculated by the card brands based on the current exchange rate. (i.e. the value of the currency where the card originated and the value of the currency where the card is being used to pay).
 In exchange for offering this convenient way to pay to cardholders, the card issuer will usually charge a fee (of between 1-3% of the transaction value) which is reflected in the cardholder's total purchase cost.

 One thing to be aware of as a merchant when accepting international payments is something known as cross-border fees.
 These are fees charged by the card brands and are passed down to merchants, and are usually around 1-3%, depending on the type of credit card your customer used for a transaction.
-Cross-border fees exist simply because of the extra steps involved for processors and acquirers processing a transaction where the cardholder bank is located in a different country than the merchant.
+Cross-border fees exist because of the extra steps involved for banks and card brands to process a transaction where the cardholder bank is located in a different country than the merchant.